test-editor/test-editor.github.io/te_markdown/local-proxy-setup.md

 3. proxy.server.address
 4. 80

-:warning: Keep in mind, that your username, password and proxy server url should not contain following characters `:` or  `@` or `"` or `'` or `//` :warning:
+:warning: Keep in mind, that your username, password and proxy server url should not contain the following characters `:` or  `@` or `"` or `'` or `//` :warning: